Small Grants, up to £2,500

 In-kind contributions are acceptable as match-funding, and can include: volunteer time, loan of equipment or facilities, and services provided free of charge.
 You will need to provide a cost on which these contributions are based and evidence them when you make claims.

-While each application will be considered on its own merits the fund is competitive and a final decision on funding support will be determined by the Chief Executive at three annual funding rounds.
+While each application will be considered on its own merits the fund is competitive and a final decision on funding support will be determined by the Chief Executive and ENPA Leadership Team at regular funding rounds.

 All offers will be time-limited to a maximum of 2 years, by which time the project has to be completed and final claims submitted.

 Applications should be made on the forms available online (hard copies are also available on request).
-In addition, more information may be requested if:
+In addition, more information may be requested by us if:

-- The application is of a commercial nature or a new and ongoing income stream to sustain the project alongside any National Park investment is required;
+- The application is of a commercial nature or a new and ongoing income stream to sustain the project alongside any National Park investment is required (in this case we will request a copy of your business plan);

-- The project is particularly complex in its delivery or the request is for a contribution towards a larger project.
+- The project is particularly complex in its delivery or the request is for a contribution towards a larger project (in this case we will request a copy of your project plan).